GlobalNamesArchitecture/gnparser/README.rst

 Brief Intro
 -----------

-``gnparser`` splits scientific names to elements with meta information.
+``gnparser`` splits scientific names into elements with meta information.
 For example, ``"Homo sapiens Linnaeus"`` is decomposed to human readable information as follows:

 ========  ================  ========